marxin/texi2rst-generated/sphinx/gccint/target-macros/register-usage.rst

   :option:`-fcall-used-`:samp:`{reg}` and :option:`-fcall-saved-`:samp:`{reg}`
   command options have been applied.

-  .. index:: disabling certain registers

-  .. index:: controlling register usage
+  .. index:: disabling certain registers, controlling register usage

   If the usage of an entire class of registers depends on the target flags, you may indicate this to GCC by using this macro to modify